 We also believe that true victims of domestic violence need a voice to have the strength to remove themselves from a dangerous situation before the situation escalates to brutal attacks and even death.

-Our colleague, Mekisha Jane Walker, who is also a member of our defense team recently released a book detailing her story of surviving domestic violence.
+Attorney Mekisha Jane Walker, whom we work with on an Of Counsel basis, recently released a book detailing her story of surviving domestic violence.
 Mekisha’s Amazon Top Seller, “But, Why did you stay?” answers the main question so many of ask, “Why stay?”
 Through her candid story, Mekisha gives insight and shines a light on domestic violence and abuse.

 Judge William T. Harmon wrote this:

 If it can happen to her, a capable trial attorney, it can happen to anyone.
 Mekisha Jane Walker’s ground-breaking and thought-provoking memoir has the potential to change the way domestic violence is viewed.
 Sharing her journey provides a fascinating insight into the confusion and agony women experience at the hands of an abuser, who was once their perfect love.